How Browser Resolution Works

 See a description of how they work below

 A gateway is an HTTP Server that acts as a proxy between HTTP and a distributed content protocol.
 Basic functionality of such a gateway:

-Receive HTTP request to an NFT domain (like
+Receive HTTP request to a Web3 domain (like

 - Get the content based on Browser Resolution Algorithm

 - Return the content to the client via HTTP

 Resolution Over DNS Gateway

 A gateway is a DNS Server that resolves not just traditional domains but also